Prof Bill Jones

 The Centre organises an annual conference (in which most papers are delivered in Welsh with simultaneous translation facilities into English) and an annual lecture (in English).

-Based in the School of Welsh in collaboration with the School of History and Archaeology, the Centre’s Co-Directors are Dr E. Wyn James (Reader, WELSH) and Dr Bill Jones (Reader, SHARE)
+Based in the School of Welsh in collaboration with the School of History and Archaeology, the Centre’s Co-Directors are Prof E. Wyn James (WELSH) and Prof Bill Jones (SHARE)